-• All 8 octets in the attribute's value must be identical and consist of ASCII characters in the
+• All 8 octets in the attribute's value must be identical and consist of ASCII characters in the range '0' - '3', which translates into the desired QoS Class in the range [0; 3].

-• RADIUS-Assigned VLAN Enabled:
+RADIUS-Assigned VLAN Enabled :

 When RADIUS-Assigned VLAN is both globally enabled and enabled (checked) for a given port, the switch reacts to VLAN ID information carried in the RADIUS Access-Accept packet transmitted by the RADIUS server when a supplicant is successfully authenticated.
 If present and valid, the port's Port VLAN ID will be changed to this VLAN ID, the port will be set to be a member of that VLAN ID, and the port will be forced into VLAN unaware mode.
-Once assigned, all traffic arriving on the port will be classified and switched on the RADIUS-assigned VLAN ID.
+Once assigned, all traffic arriving on the port will be classified and switched on the RADIUSassigned VLAN ID.